Here's everything you need to know for the 2023 Philly Holiday Parade

-PHILADELPHIA (WPVI) -- The third annual Philly Holiday Parade is kicking off in Center City this weekend!
+PHILADELPHIA (WPVI) -- The third annual Philly Holiday Parade is underway in Center City!

 The one-of-a-kind parade celebrates all of winter's most amazing holidays, including Hanukkah, Christmas, Kwanzaa, and the Chinese New Year.